-- Latin Language, worth 50% of your final grade.
+- Latin Language, worth 50% of your grade.
 We'll learn how to decipher stories written in Latin, unpicking the complex, puzzle-like grammar of this ancient language to uncover the hidden meanings.
 Your existing knowledge of Spanish or French vocabulary and grammar, as well as your knowledge of English, will really help you here! - Latin Literature, worth 30% of your grade.
 We'll look at some real Ancient Roman literature and explore not only what the authors tell us openly, but also what they are saying between the lines.
-For next year, these will include stories about evil omens, assassinations and sorceresses; whilst reading these, you will learn several Latin words for 'to murder,' more than one for 'to terrify,' and even one for 'to strip off.' - Roman Civilisation, worth 20% of your grade.
-We'll learn about how the Romans lived their everyday lives, what they did for entertainment and even how they washed.
+These will include stories about love and marriage including Ovid's advice for rejected lovers and Seneca's exploration of moral decline in Roman society. - Roman Civilisation, worth 20% of your grade.
+We'll learn about Roman family life; education, marriage, divorce, birth, death and household gods.
+We'll look at images and art as well as written sources.